-Sending transfers
+Send transfers

 Initiate real-time payments using our outbound Transfers API

-- Add funds to the Account's
+2. Add funds to the account's root_account_number.

-To make requests to our Transfers endpoints, a JSON Web Signature (JWS) is required.
+Every request to the Fintoc Transfers endpoints requires a JWS signature.
 JWS is a standard mechanism used to digitally sign a piece of data to ensure its integrity and authenticity.

 To learn how to sign an API call, follow the steps in the JWS Signature guide.